invictus-anic3tus/My-Hacker-Card/README.md

 It has an NFC chip and antenna, allowing a phone to instantly go to a link (in my case, my website at <https://anicetus.dev>) when tapping the card.
 It lights a small green LED when doing so.
 The back of the card has QR codes linking to my website, github, and email in the form of a mailto link.

+I wanted this to give out to, say, possible employers or something at job interviews.
+Or just as an easy way to get more website visits.

 This project was graciously funded by Hack Club's [Highway](https://highway.hackclub.com/) program, allowing hackers and makers to build their own hardware projects for free!

 <img width="720" height="534" alt="image" src="https://github.com/user-attachments/assets/04cf92ec-b89c-42c2-a381-96a852f5aa7d" />